Of all the skills you will need to master in order to keep your marriage happy, perhaps the most important is the art of the apology.

 In case the previous four steps weren’t clear enough, here are four things to avoid when you apologize:

 If you’re nervous about fumbling your words, it’s fine to write your apology in a letter or email, or you can practice alone in front of a mirror.
-But don’t write it down and read from a printed page or use a teleprompter, as that may make you seem presidential.
+But don’t write it down and read from a printed page.
+You’ll sound like a politician, and your apology will suffer for it.

 It’s OK to provide some context, but don’t delve into long explanations or try to shift the blame.
-For example, don’t say, “I’m sorry I passed out in the bathroom stall and slept through our wedding dinner.
-But in my defense, I was really drunk and your family is kind of boring.”
+For example, don’t say, “I’m sorry I fell asleep when you were telling me about your day at work.
+It’s just that I had had a lot to drink at dinner and frankly, your job is incredibly uninteresting.””
 Honesty is crucial, but so is tact.

 It’s great that you’ve apologized, but don’t expect instant forgiveness.
-You can’t, for example, say you’re sorry for accidentally electrocuting your girlfriend’s cat, then try to finesse the moment into some sexy time.
-That’s just disrespectful to Mr. Whisker’s memory.
+You cannot say you’re sorry for forgetting her birthday, then try to finesse the moment into some sexy time.
+That’s just disrespectful.
 You have to be realistic: give your girl space and time to cool off.
 Allow your apology to settle in.

 What Happens When You Don’t Apologize?